-1 When the agency of origin is initiating a transfer, all data (e.g. position control number, benefit codes, and anniversary date) and all associated costs must be identical to the information detailed in the base budget.
+When the agency of origin is initiating a transfer, all data (e.g. position control number, benefit codes, and anniversary date) and all associated costs must be identical to the information detailed in the base budget.
 Below is an example of the Decision Unit Synopsis provided in the budget submittal.
 Remember to be short and concise.
 Refer to the Style for Budget Text section of this manual.
 Be sure to address the "who, what, when, where, why, and the benefits/consequences" of such a request in the justification section.

 Source:

 Budget Period: 2011-2013 BIENNIUM (FY12-13)

 Budget Account: 4321 SAMPLE AGENCY REQUEST BUDGET

 Version: AOO AGENCY REQUEST BUDGET AS SUBMITTED

 Decision Unit: B000 BASE

-Position: Position: 000001
+Position: 000001

 Class: 07643 PROGRAM OFFICER 3

 Destination:

-Budget Period: 2011-2013 BIENNIUM (FY12-13) 💌 Select decision unit
+Budget Period: 2011-2013 BIENNIUM (FY12-13) 💌

 Budget Account: 4321 SAMPLE AGENCY REQUEST BUDGET

-Version: A00 AGENCY REQUEST BUDGET AS SUBMITTED
+Version: AOO AGENCY REQUEST BUDGET AS SUBMITTED

-Decision Unit: E904 TRANSFER FROM SAMPLE, BA4321 TO EXAMPLE, BA1234
+Decision Unit: E904 TRANSFER TO SISTER AGENCY

-Number of Copies: 1
+Number of Copies:

-Reuse PCN#: ✓ -ORStarting PCN#: The same
+Reuse PCN#: -OR- Starting PCN#: Indicate PCN is the same

 Opposite Copy: Check Opposite Copy &

-Position Copy Type: Transfer
+Position Copy Type: Transfer V